|

 aunts, uncles, and the entire 3-axis pedigree in an effort to demystify some of the

 diseases that affect our breed.
-I serve on the Health and Research Committee for the
+I have served as the Northwest representative on the

 - I respect the intelligence of the Basenji, its cleverness, and survival skills.